Sulfamethoxazole/ trimethoprim tablets

 Brand Name: Examples include Bactrim and Bactrim DS

-Sulfamethoxazole/ trimethoprim tablets is used for:
+Sulfamethoxazole/ trimethoprim tablets are used for:

 Treating infections caused by certain bacteria.
 It is also used to prevent certain infections.